gwu205/folio/content/projects/kliq/index.md

 The focus in this visual communication was to convey the brand as a refreshing, modern, and affordable solution with the ability to revolutionise the way in which the target audience views messaging.
 The brand logo consists of a clean, rounded typeface and a chatbox as the brandmark.
 The defining feature of the brand is the cool purple gradient hue, which seeks to separate it from the competition in the education software industry.

+In addition to this, I completed UI design work on the app's administrator console, working with the team's developers to implement designs using HTML and CSS.

 ![Application Console](./application.jpg)